course-dprep/Airbnb_Ratings_Bedroom_Analysis/README.md

 Control variables:

-*We are not choosing number_of_reviews due to that we already filtered that we only want in our dataset listings that have/ or higher than 25 reviews.
+*We are not choosing number_of_reviews due to a minimum amount of reviews filter we already applied to our dataset.
+The minimum amount of reviews is 25.

  avg_price
     The price per night, expressed numerically, measured in dollars.